-Photography salaries in Serbia are rising in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 3% higher than those of 2021.
+Salaries for individuals working in Photography in Serbia are rising in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

-This minimum pay rate per hour for a person in Serbia is 420 RSD.
+The minimum pay rate per hour for people working in Photography in Serbia is 420 RSD.
 This is the minimum as per the gathered data in the salary survey not the minimum hourly rate mandated by law.

 |Novi Sad||114,000 RSD|

 A good and competitive compensation would range anywhere between 106,000 RSD and 116,000 RSD.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Photography in Serbia is ranges from 94,000 RSD to 116,000 RSD.
+The base salary for jobs in Photography in Serbia ranges from 94,000 RSD to 116,000 RSD.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023